Takahiro Kunimoto

-Takahiro Kunimoto (邦本 宜裕, Kunimoto Takahiro), known as Kuni, is a footballer who plays as an attacking midfielder for China League One club Liaoning Tieren.
+Takahiro Kunimoto (邦本 宜裕, Kunimoto Takahiro), known as Kuni, is a footballer who plays as an attacking midfielder for Chinese Super League club Liaoning Tieren.

 Club career

 Avispa Fukuoka

 On 12 January 2015, Kunimoto joined J2 League club, Avispa Fukuoka.
 He helped the club to a third place finished which see them qualified to the 2016 J1 League.

 Gyeongnam FC

 On 4 January 2018, Kunimoto joined K League 1 side, Gyeongnam FC ahead of the 2018 season.
 In his first season with the Korean club, he helped them to finished the season as league runner-ups.

 Jeonbuk Hyundai Motors

 On 9 January 2020, Kunimoto joined Jeonbuk Hyundai Motors.
 On 8 May, he made his first appearance against Suwon Samsung Bluewings.
 On 28 June 2020, he scored his first goal against Ulsan Hyunda.
 He would than go on to win the 2020 K League 1 league title and 2020 Korean FA Cup in his first season at the club.
 Kunimoto went on to win another league title in the 2022 K League 1 and also for his contribution in the 2022 Korean FA Cup, he won the Korean FA Cup medal.
 However Kunimoto contract was terminated on 13 July after a drunk-driving incident.
 He left Jeonbuk Hyundai and make 83 appearances scoring 13 goals and contributing 10 assist in all competitions with the clubhouse.